am-explore/log_anomaly_detection/README.md

            Mean   :1.507e+09   Mean   : 0.5003
            3rd Qu.:1.522e+09   3rd Qu.: 0.5677
            Max.   :1.538e+09   Max.   : 1.0347

-Summary show the Min CPU used for 3% and Max is more then 103% with already said it is anomaly.
+Summary show the Min CPU used for 3% and Max is more then 103% looks like anomalies.
 Median and Mean is almost the same value.

          hist (h$cpu_usage)
   ![hist_1_cpuusage](https://cloud.githubusercontent.com/assets/16123495/19879931/740c7284-9fb5-11e6-9821-4695f9863baf.png)